Scottish-Tech-Army/ggs-combined/ggs-frontend/settingUp-README.md

 into React components.
 Put your CSS directly in the Sass files (style.scss and the file that it imports, _custom.scss)
 - [Bootstrap](https://getbootstrap.com)
-Bootstrap provides a lot of ready-made scss classes.
+Bootstrap provides a lot of ready-made css classes.
 - [React-Bootstrap](https://getbootstrap.com)
 React-Bootstrap provides ready-made React components that have already have classes for styling applied to them.
 This app uses only React-Bootstrap's